INFO490/assignments/hw7/hw7.markdown

 Your task is to use Numpy functions to

-- Write a function named *get_lsqfit()* that takes two Numpy arrays and returns a tuple of two floats, slope and intercept.
+- Write a function named *get_lsqfit()* that takes two Numpy arrays and returns a tuple of two floats (slope and intercept).

-Numpy already has a [function](http://docs.scipy.org/doc/numpy/reference/generated/numpy.linalg.lstsq.html) that does this, but you may __not__ use this function in this problem.
-But it would be a good idea to make sure that your function produces the same result.
+Numpy already has a [function](http://docs.scipy.org/doc/numpy/reference/generated/numpy.linalg.lstsq.html) that does this, but you may __not__ use this function (or any other pre-built functions) in this problem.
+But it would be a good idea to compare your result with the Numpy least squares fit function to make sure that you got it right.

+If you are going to use the *numpy.var()* function, you want to specify an optional parameter *ddof*, i.e. use `numpy.var(ddof = 1)`.
+See Numpy manual and Section 8.2 of *Think Stats* for discussion on biased and unbiased estimators.

 #### Function: main()